AliHashempour/KaaS/README.md

 To monitor the health of an application, I use a CronJob that regularly checks the application's health status every 5 minutes.
 You can still change this interval as per your requirements.

+The health of each application is monitored using HTTP GET requests to the root endpoint (/).
+If the response status is 200, the application is considered healthy.
+Monitoring results are stored in the PostgreSQL database.

 ## Examples

 ### Deploying an Application